-An older adult who has Alzheimer’s might go out and get lost in their neighborhood.
+An older adult who has Alzheimer’s might go out and get lost in their neighbourhood.
 They can use maps to find their house.
 Also, they can be tracked by sharing their location with their family or friends.
 If they get lost and can’t recall who they are, their family can find them.

 Sometimes it is tough to read a print; therefore, an application can work as a magnifier and help seniors with less eye-sight read the text by zooming in and turning on the flashlight.

 Racking blood pressure and weight is vital for people, especially seniors.
 Seniors can input data in apps on their mobile phones.
 It provides statistical information that reminds users to input their weight and BP information.
-Seniors can easily share information with health care agents or with their doctors.
+Seniors can easily share information with healthcare agents or with their doctors.

 There are applications free of charge on smartphones that track the fitness of individuals.
 And they can measure their steps, heart rates, and sleep patterns.